Revelation 1:1

 return will be His manifestation as the King of Kings when He takes over the

 rule in a way that He has never done before.
-That’s why Rev. 1:5 says that He
+That is why Revelation 1:5 says

-right all the wrongs.
-That’s when the meek shall inherit the earth.
-They shall
+wrongs.
+That is when the meek shall inherit the earth.
+They shall inherit it

 He will do these things for us because He